Connections-Business-Directory/Connections/readme.txt

 [FAQs can be found here.](http://connections-pro.com/faq/)

 == Changelog ==

+= 0.7.3.6 01/23/13 =
+* FEATURE: Added German translation.
+* BUG: Correct logic to run as single site mode in a multisite install of WordPress.
+* BUG: Add missing end quote in the inline CSS for the template not found error message which caused malformed HTML.
+* BUG: Use rawurlencode_deep instead of rawurlencode in the array_map callback to account for the possiblility that arrays may be contained in the array that is being passed.
+* BUG: Fix so the multi-select show the correctlt selected items.
+* OTHER: Correct version numbers of some of the registered JS libraries.
+* OTHER: CSS fix for the search input in Firefox.
+* OTHER: Update the mo/po language files.
+* OTHER: Disable the canonocal redirect feature for now, causing trouble for too many users.

 = 0.7.3.5 01/22/13 =
 * BUG: A fix for those where the category filter was not working.